-Ability of the Resident to manage medication, including the ability to take medication on an as-needed basis.
+Ability of the Resident to manage medication, including the ability to take medication on an as-needed basis; and

+The type and frequency of Basic Health Services to be provided, if applicable.

-The Service Coordinator or nurse shall review the Resident's initial service plan within 30 days of the commencement of residency and document the review to ensure the Resident's needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident's needs in accordance with 651 CMR 12.00.
-The initial service plan shall be in writing, signed and dated by the Resident or his or her Legal Representative, and by the Sponsor or his or her representative.
+The Resident Care Director or nurse shall review the Resident's initial Service Plan within 30 days of the commencement of residency and document the review to ensure the Resident's needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident's needs in accordance with 651 CMR 12.00.
+The initial Service Plan shall be in writing, signed and dated by the Resident or his or her Legal Representative, and by the Sponsor or his or her representative.

 Service Plan Requirements.

-Each service plan shall be based on a current assessment of the Resident, and indicate the following:
+Each Service Plan shall be based on a current assessment of the Resident, and indicate the following:

-The services needed, including the minimum service package provided for a monthly fee and any additional services the Resident needs;

-12.04: continued
+A description of all the services to be provided, along with all the fees for services;

 The Resident's goals, and the frequency and duration of all services provided to address the Resident's particular physical, cognitive, psychological and social needs, including but not limited to the following:

-Details of the manner in which the Residence shall provide for the presence of a 24 hour per day, on site staff, and the manner in which the Residence shall provide for personal emergency response devices or procedures;
+Details of the manner in which the Residence shall provide for the presence of a 24 hour per day, on-site staff, and the manner in which the Residence shall provide for personal emergency response devices or procedures;

 Details of the types of assistance with medications that the Residence shall provide, if any;

+Details regarding the provision of Basic Health Services, if applicable;

-Description of services that will be provided by a person or entity not affiliated with the Assisted Living Residence or by a certified provider of ancillary health services (e.g. VNA services, private duty aides, adult day care) if the Resident, Resident Representative, or Legal Representative notifies the Assisted Living Residence that he or she has arranged for such services; and
+Description of services, including the provision of Basic Health Services, if applicable, that will be provided by a person or entity not affiliated with the Assisted Living Residence or by a certified provider of ancillary health services (e.g. VNA services, private duty aides, adult day care) if the Resident, Resident Representative, or Legal Representative notifies the Assisted Living Residence that he or she has arranged for such services; and

 The need for a meal plan prescribed or ordered by a Resident's physician.
-The Residence shall have a qualified dietitian review the Resident's dietary needs, and provide the Resident with diet management counseling; and
+The Residence shall have a qualified registered dietitian review the Resident's dietary needs, and provide the Resident with diet management counseling; and